TL;DR

 7. Communicate Plan Details Transparently

-Even the best plan fails if reps don’t understand it.
-Clarity breeds trust, reduces disputes, and keeps reps focused.
+Even the best plan fails when reps misunderstand it.
+Clarity builds trust and keeps reps focused.

 Tips: